hjiangsu/spark/README.md

 Currently, work is in progress to add in more support for user actions when logged in.
 Some features on the roadmap are listed below.

+- Improved native support for external links and media
+  - Reddit and Imgur media are currently supported
 - See post awards
 - Increased native platform support for Windows, MacOS, and Linux